RevUp

 2023-2024

 Multiple spreadsheets were used to document the billing rates and requirements for each client and as many as 16 attorneys representing them.
-In a such a large firm, the rates and requirements would change, new clients would need to be added to the sheets, old clients and attorneys removed from the sheets.
-The RST was made aware of these changes via email nearly daily.
+The RST was made aware of changes via email nearly daily.
+Rates and requirements would change, new clients would need to be added to the sheets and old clients and attorneys removed from the sheets.
 Human error was inevitable.

 Changes to rates, timekeepers, and matters (cases) would be pulled from a database and flagged in the UI to notify users of new information, inconsistencies, & errors.
 Alerts would surface as banner and pill flags ranging in severity throughout the system that the user could take action on.
 The user had a single-pane view of alerts from the highest level that would allow them to drill down to where action was required.

 Actions would automatically be created for each flag and lumped into tasks.
-Team members could complete these actions, create a task for themselves, or a manager could delegate tasks out to their team.
-Relevant updates would cascade throughout the system so that they were updated one time in a single place.
+Team members could complete these actions or create a task for themselves.
+Managers could delegate tasks out to their team then view the Team task board to track work.
+Updates made as a result of the task work would cascade throughout the system so that they were updated one time in a single place, instead of across different spreadsheets.

 Discovery